 I know I’m not alone when I say that I am completely fascinated by travel, but every passion starts somewhere, so whilst I was in Switzerland a couple of weeks back I took some time out in the fresh Alpine air to reflect on why it is that I love nothing more than to hop on a plane and explore somewhere new, something of which I’m now lucky to be able to share with Darryl.

 Having a family who brought me up to love travel and all it encompasses is something I am so thankful for.
 Because of this, so far in my life I’ve visited Dubai, Australia, Bali, America, Malaysia and a number of European countries, all of which are experiences I wouldn’t change for the world.
 If my parents had never left the country, being quite an easily influenced person, I feel like I might have followed in their footsteps and avoided venturing out of England.

 Sausage roll and prawn cocktail crisps in hand – my ultimate car picnic choice every time – I’d just sit there and let my mind escape.
 If it wasn’t for a hectic lifestyle and the extortionate cost of fuel, I’d be dragging Darryl along with me to recreate this old habit.

-Seeing blogger after blogger shoot off to the likes of Santorini and the Maldives with various brands and PR companies has me sitting there, ogling at their picture perfect photos, wishing I could ditch the 9-5 and pick up my passport as often as them.
+Seeing blogger after blogger shoot off around the world has me sitting there ogling at their picture perfect photos, wishing I could ditch the 9-5 and pick up my passport as often as them.
 Let’s be honest, who isn’t tempted by that lifestyle?
 But in all honesty I often think, would I even want that?
-I’m loving sharing this home with Darryl, bills, housework and all, and I know that travelling five, six times a year would jeopardise that massively.
+I’m loving sharing this home with Darryl, bills, housework and all, and I know that travelling for a large part of the year would jeopardise that massively.